 - 1. This product has a limited warranty, a copy of which is shipped with the unit.
 It is the responsibility of the installing contractor to ensure all controls are correctly installed and are operating properly. - 2.
 Factory warranty does not apply to units improperly installed or improperly operated. - 3.
 Heat exchanger failure due to lime (scale) buildup in the heat exchanger is not covered under the manufacturer's warranty. - 4.
-It is the responsibility of the customer to ensure water hardness levels and flow rate conforms to the requirements in this manual.
+It is the responsibility of the customer to ensure water hardness level and flow rate conform to the levels listed in Table 23.